 Looking for a 420-Friendly Airbnb in New England?

 You can also find a few good places on Airbnb that are 420-friendly by searching for “420-friendly Airbnb New England” on Google.
 The Cabin in the Woods in the Berkshires is just one good example if you prefer cannabis-friendly camping.
 However, you can also find full houses, private rooms, and apartments that are perfectly fine with cannabis-consuming guests.
 Always look for the “420 friendly” or “cannabis friendly” designation on Airbnb listings, and if you’re not certain, simply ask the host what they do and don’t allow.

 Top Hiking Locations in MA

-You can find so many great places to hike in Mass, with or without weed involved.
+You can find so many great places to pound the dirt in Mass, with or without weed involved.
 But there are a few good ones that offer incredible views, relatively easy trails, and some excellent private spots to sit back and take in nature along the way.
-A few to consider:
+A few good hiking trails to consider include:

 - The Blue Hills Skyline Trail – Located near Quincy; Moderate

 - The Rock Circuit Trail – Stoneham; Moderate

 - Ponkapoag Pond Trail – Milton; Easy

 - Eight Mile Tour – Southborough; Intermediate/Difficult